-Community corrections include felony probation, parole and post-prison supervision, and "local control."
+Community corrections include felony probation, parole and post-prison supervision and local control.
 Senate Bill 1145 (1995) mandated that felons sentenced to 12 months or less be placed in county custody, under local control.
 The community corrections population was 31,671 in December 2013.
-It is forecast to be 32,089 by July 2014.
 This population does not include persons convicted of misdemeanors who are on probation or are serving time in county jails.